Complete MGMT-536 MGMT-545

 Prepare For What's Next

 Take the next step in your work life by creating new perspectives and methodologies for identifying and leveraging opportunities masked as challenges, and the cultural context within which they occur.
-Through gaining the expertise of both a master's in organizational development and a human relations degree, as well as the critical soft-skills needed in advanced roles, graduates of Champlain's master's in human relations and organization development program will be prepared to pursue leadership roles in the field.
+Through gaining the expertise of both a master's in organizational development and a human relations degree, as well as the critical soft-skills needed in advanced roles, graduates of Champlain's MS in human relations and organization development program will be prepared to pursue leadership roles in the field.

 Master's degrees are in high demand in the business world, and employment in human resources occupations is projected to grow by 7% percent from 2018 to 2028.
 A master's degree also pays off: the median salary for professionals with a master's degree is $72,800+.*